dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

   to trust, and some of them are willing to kill over that.
 type: blog
 tags:
-- collapse
+- Collapse
-- america
+- America
-- violence
+- Violence
-- cody johnston
+- Cody Johnston
 aliases: []
 image: ''